 Skip to Main Content Seminary logo

-Topical - Spirituality and Clinical Mental Health Counseling: A Database of Resources: Helping Relationships
+Topical - Spirituality and Clinical Mental Health Counseling: A Database of Resources: Clinical Courses: Helping Relationships/ Practicum/ Internship

 Spiritual resources are designated across common Mental Health Counseling Graduate Courses (including the 8 CACREP domains) for use in teaching, learning, and practical application of spiritual integration in counseling.